Bake to the roots

 1. Wash, peel and dice the rhubarb finely and set aside.
 Wash the raspberries and dry them.

-3. Preheat the oven to 350°F (180°C).
+3. Preheat the oven to 180°C (350°F).
 Line a baking sheet with baking parchment and set aside.
-Use a cookie scoop or two tablespoons and place portions of dough with enough space in between on the baking sheet (between 6-8 max.) – the cookies spread a lot.
-Bake for 12-15 minutes.
-Take out of the oven and let cool down a bit on the baking sheet, then transfer to a wire rack and let cool down completely.
+Use a cookie scoop or two tablespoons and place portions of dough with enough space in between on the baking sheet (about 6-8 cookies max.) – the cookies spread a lot.
+Bake them for about 12-15 minutes.
+Take the cookies out of the oven and let them cool down a bit on the baking sheet, then transfer them to a wire rack and let them cool down completely.
 Repeat with the remaining dough.
-The cookies can be stored in the fridge up to three days.
+Because of the berries you should store the cookies in a cool place.

 Did you make this recipe?